 He had moved his family to Texas, eventually settling in Bryan.
 He worked in real estate in the 1980s, but still yearned to return to the majors as a manager or coach.
 In 1987 his friend Roland Hemond, who headed the Yankees farm system, hired Moon as manager of the Class A Prince William (Virginia) club.
 He was fired midway through his second season and moved on with Hemond to the Orioles.
 Moon managed the Frederick (Maryland) Keys to the championship of the Class A Carolina League in 1990, but left after the Keys sank to last place the next year.

 Moon served as a minor-league hitting instructor in the Baltimore organization until he retired in 1995, soon after Bettye contracted Parkinson’s disease.
-They still lived in Bryan in 2015.
-Moon says, “The Lord has blessed us.”15
+Moon said, “The Lord has blessed us.”15

 1 United Press, Boston Traveler, April 14, 1954, 35.

 2 Wally Moon with Tim Gregg, Moon Shots (San Antonio, Texas: Moon Publishing, 2010), 336.
 Unless otherwise credited, all quotes from Moon are from this book.